ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 XXX*XXXX*XX*XXXXXX*XX**XX*XXX
 ```

-the first and second formatting chars are at positions 4 and 9, so [4, 9] is a formatted range; the third and fourth are at positions 13 and 21, so [13, 21] is a formatted range; the fifth and sixth are at positions 24 and 25, so [24, 25] is a formatted range.
+the first and second formatting characters are at positions 4 and 9, so [4, 9] is a formatted range; the third and fourth are at positions 13 and 21, so [13, 21] is a formatted range; the fifth and sixth are at positions 24 and 25, so [24, 25] is a formatted range.
 There is a seventh formatting char at position 28, but no eighth, so there can be no more formatted ranges.

 Initially, $D$ is the empty string; $S=\[D\]$, and $\textit{SP}$ points to $D$ in $S$ i.e. $\textit{SP}=1$.